Alvistor/data-logging-application/README.md

-# datal-logging-application
+# CREATE A LOG USING TKINTER
-#create a EXCEL FILE and name it as application.xlsx file
+#create a EXCEL FILE and name it as application file